Biktarvy® (BIC/FTC/TAF)

 bIn the OLE, 1 participant experienced a treatment-related headache that led to discontinuation.

-cOne treatment-emergent death occurred during the OLE (hypertensive cardiovascular disease in participant with medical history of hypertension and hypercholesteremia) and was not considered related to treatment.
+cOne treatment-emergent death occurred during the OLE (hypertensive cardiovascular disease in a participant with medical history), which was not considered related to treatment.
 The other 2 deaths were previously reported (Week 48).

-Additional Gilead clinical trials were conducted in the following populations of participants infected with HIV-1 who were virologically suppressed and switched to BIC/FTC/TAF: women, adults including those with baseline NRTI-R, and people identifying as African American or Black (Table 11).
-High rates of virologic suppression were maintained with no new safety signals.
-A 12 month follow up of participants in a real world cohort also showed high rates of virologic suppression using a missing=excluded analysis and a similar safety profile to what was found in Phase 3 clinical trials.
+Additional Gilead clinical trials were conducted in the several populations of participants with HIV-1 who were VS and switched to BIC/FTC/TAF (Table 6).
+High rates of virologic suppression were maintained, with no new safety signals.
+Real-world cohorts also showed high rates of virologic suppression and a similar safety profile to what was found in phase 3 clinical trials.

-Table 11.
-Additional Gilead Studies in Virologically Suppressed Participants Switched to BIC/FTC/TAF7-10,22
+Table 6.
+Additional Gilead Studies in VS Participants Who Switched to BIC/FTC/TAF7-9,20-22

 Trial Number